Introduction

 Year-round production

-Vertical farms can grow crops year-round regardless of weather or season, providing a consistent supply of fresh produce.
+Vertical farms can grow crops year-round regardless of weather or season, providing a consistent fresh produce supply.

 Reduced transportation costs

-Vertical farms can be located in urban areas, reducing the costs and carbon footprint associated with transporting food long distances.
+Vertical farms can be located in urban areas, reducing the costs and carbon footprint of transporting food long distances.

 High start-up costs

 Vertical farming requires a significant amount of capital to set up.
-This is due to the fact that it requires specialized lighting and climate-controlled environments which are expensive to buy and maintain.
+This is because it requires specialized lighting and climate-controlled environments, which are expensive to buy and maintain.

 Limited crop selection